nats-io/nats-site/content/blog/jeststream-eventual-consistency.md

 	expect: { lastSubjectSequence: 3 }
 });
 ```
+> There are two issues with this example.
+> If the "third place" is required, the last subject sequence would be 2 since this new message would result in sequence 3.
+> owever, the bigger issue is that the sequence applies to the whole stream, not on a per-subject basis.
+With a single refund in the stream, this would work, but when the second refund occurs, the sequence of the "third event" would be 6:
+>refund.100 -> seq 1
+>refund.100 -> seq 2
+>refund.100 -> seq 3
+>refund.200 -> seq 4
+> refund.200 -> seq 5
+>refund.200 -> seq 6
+> And this assumes these events are not interleaved.
+A correct way to model this is to either get the last message by subject, assert this is a proper state transition and use that sequence number as the expected one.
+Of if you need more than just the last message for the subject, you can take the same approach as in the Business rule example below of creating a temporary consumer.

 ## Business rule
 On my order process, I can’t refund more than the price of the order.